thealk/personal_website/content/home/about.md

 3. The use of technology for speech measurement and treatment

 While much of my research has focused on hypokinetic dysarthria, a motor speech disorder associated with Parkinson's disease, I am also interested in the differential speech processes in younger and older healthy adults, as well as individuals with cerebellar damage.

+As a means to becoming a better researcher, I also have a strong interest in tools for data analysis.
+Much of what I post here includes my musings on these tools (oftentimes this is the R programming language and environment) and tips or tricks I've tried to work through.
+See my posts and projects for more information.